Prague – At the Very Center of Europe

 Where To Stay

-Prague as a wealth of hostels or short term housing to choose from, I would recomend staying in an apartment near the metro station or tram stops in bohemian Holešovice or a hostel such as the Czech Inn in hip Vinohrady.
+Prague as a wealth of hostels or short term housing to choose from, I would recommend staying in an apartment near the metro station or tram stops in bohemian Holešovice or a hostel such as the Czech Inn in hip Vinohrady.
 Alternatively there are plenty of other great hostels in the core near Prague 1 and Prague 2.

 Day Trips